Entanglement groups: Entanglement groups

 \subsection{Classifying the entanglement of a state}

 So far we have considered entanglement of a state relative to a fixed partition into subsystems $A,B,C,\ldots$.
 However it is possible that any given partition will not be sensitive to all of the entanglement that is present in the state.
-To explore the full space of entanglements contained in the state we have to consider all possible partitions into subsystems.
+To fully explore the entanglement of a state we have to consider all possible partitions into subsystems.

-Let us illustrate this with an example.
-For the generic 3-qubit state (\ref{generic3}) we saw that the entanglement groups were all trivial when the spins were partitioned into three separate systems $A,B,C$.
-However we could group spins $A$ and $B$ together and regard the Hilbert space as \be {\cal H} = \left({\cal H}_A \otimes {\cal H}_B\right) \otimes {\cal H}_C \ee This doesn't change the Hilbert space, but it enlarges the group of local unitary transformations from $U(2)^3$ to $U(4) \times U(2)$.
-This enlarged group gives more possibilities for entanglement as we can consider operators $u_{(AB)} \otimes u_C$.
-We can look for stabilizers in the enlarged group, which we will denote $S_{(AB)C}$, and we can construct an entanglement group which we will denote $E_{(AB)C}$.
+For example, in section \ref{sect:tripartite} we considered a system which was divided into three parts $A,B,C$.
+However we could group $A$ and $B$ together and regard the Hilbert space as \be {\cal H} = \left({\cal H}_A \otimes {\cal H}_B\right) \otimes {\cal H}_C \ee We will use the notation $(AB)C$ to indicate that we are grouping systems $A$ and $B$ together in this way.
+This grouping doesn't change the Hilbert space, but it enlarges the group of local unitary transformations from $U(d_A) \times U(d_B) \times U(d_C)$ to $U(d_A d_B) \times U(d_C)$.
+This enlarged group gives more possibilities for entanglement, since we can consider operators of the form $u_{(AB)} \otimes u_C$, in which the unitary $u_{AB}$ that acts on the combined $(AB)$ system does not factor as $u_A \otimes u_B$.
+We can look for stabilizers in the enlarged local unitary group, which we will denote \be S_{(AB)C} \subset U(d_A d_B) \times U(d_C) \ee and we can construct an entanglement group \be E_{(AB)C} = S_{(AB)C} / \big(S_{(AB)} \times S_C\big) \ee With the grouping $(AB)C$, we have effectively made a bipartite division of the system, so the definition of $E_{(AB)C}$ is modeled on the discussion of bipartite entanglement in section \ref{sect:bipartite}.
+We could of course consider multipartite entanglement groups for any way of partitioning the system.